Creatine: Weight based dosing so I don’t have to eat 6 pounds of chicken every day

 Matcha in its truest form is one of the most antioxidant dense foods you can consume.
 It contains L-theanine, an amino acid that promotes calm focus without the jittery spike of coffee — and it has been used in Japanese tea ceremonies for centuries as a ritual of presence and clarity.
 Strip away the syrups and the aesthetics and what's left is genuinely worth drinking.

 I also pay close attention to how much matcha I use because caffeine, like creatine, is something I believe in dosing by body weight.
-The recommended range is 3–6mg per kilogram per day, with an upper limit of 400mg per person.
-I'm 5'1" and 105 pounds — that 400mg ceiling hits me very differently than it hits my 6'4" friend.
-I start at the low end, around 140mg per day, which works out to about 1 to 1.5 teaspoons of matcha.
-Since I also have black coffee in the morning, I use closer to half that in my latte.
+The recommended caffeine range is 3–6mg per kilogram per day, with an upper limit of 400mg per person.
+I start at the low end, which for my weight starts at around 140mg per day, which works out to about 1 to 1.5 teaspoons of matcha.
+I also have black coffee in the morning so I try to take that into account when making my latte.

 A full breakdown — exact recipe, ratios, and why each ingredient is in there — is coming soon.
 But here's what I'm working with: